-If any present or future law - such as state disability laws should provide for payment of disability benefits, your STD Benefit will be reduced by the maximum amount payable under the law.
+If any present or future law - such as state disability laws should provide for payment of disability benefits, your STD Benefit will be reduced dollar-for-dollar by the amount of state disability benefits you may receive.
 It is possible that a state disability insurance policy may pay you STD first, and in that case, this Plan will have the right to recover any duplicative STD Benefits paid to you.
 Your STD Benefit will not be reduced by benefits paid for military service (such as Veterans' Benefits) or privately purchased disability insurance you choose to obtain.